ayaz-alam/Bolt-Connect/README.md

 8. If the app was built successfully, you can test it by running it on either a real device or an emulated one by going to *Run > Run 'app'* or pressing the Run icon in the toolbar.

+## How to use
+First Install the App
+Once you open the app you will get a screen like this